Can You Claim Capital Allowances on a Second Hand Van?

 If you buy a brand new electric van, you can claim 100% first year allowance.
 You deduct the full cost from your taxable profits in the year of purchase.
 This applies to zero-emission goods vehicles.

 For a second hand electric van, the 100% first year allowance does not apply.
 The van must be unused and not previously owned by anyone else.
-A used electric van goes into the special rate pool at 6%.
+A used electric van goes into the main rate pool at 14% WDA (from April 2026), the same pool as any other second hand van.

 Using the Annual Investment Allowance on a Second Hand Van